Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateAPIs/NotPrivateAPIs.docc/UIKit/Liquid Glass/_UIViewGlass.md

 ```

 ## Sample Project
+### iOS
 [집돌이](https://x.com/_silgen_name) made an incredibly useful sample project containing a UI interface to mess with these variants and properties.
 You can check it out [here](https://github.com/pookjw/MiscellaneousWWDC25/tree/main/MiscellaneousUIKit).

+### MacOS
+The variants appear different on MacOS and [Julian Windeck](https://x.com/julianwindeck) has made a MacOS specific demo project.
+You can check that out [here](https://github.com/JulianWindeck/liquid-glass/tree/main).

 ## Properties